jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

     :emphasize-lines: 2

     def converse_implication(first_input, second_input):
-        return not not first_input not and not q return not (not first_input and second_input)
+        return not not first_input not and not second_input return not (not first_input and second_input)

   the terminal_ shows SyntaxError_